katzer/cordova-plugin-local-notifications/README.md

 __Known issues__

-- Support for Android Orio is limited yet.
+- Support for Android Oreo is limited yet.
 - v0.9 and v0.8 aren't compatible with each other (Wont fix)
-- __Not compatible yet with Ionic__.
+- __Not compatible yet with Ionic Native__.
 Their wrapper is not part of this plugin.
 In future I will contribute to them to fix such issues in time.
 But for the moment I am busy enough with the plugin itself.

 Please report bugs or missing features!